 - In this series of posts I have shown an incredibly strange photographic anomaly in which light seems to rise up like drifting smoke: the effect I call the light metamorphosis.
 When this effect occurs, a photograph may show light rays rising way up from a light source.
 Such light rays may have a bending or squiggly appearance, making one or more turns, in apparent defiance of the laws of optics.
 When the anomaly occurs in front of a TV set, letters from the TV image may rise way above the TV screen, as shown here.
 I have photographed this anomaly at Grand Central Terminal with some spectacular photos occurring.
 The effect is not the result of a moving camera, and when the effect occurs typically all details in the photo are normal except for the weird rays coming from light sources.
 The effect occurs only occasionally, from a camera that normally produces no such effect.
 The effect has not occurred in recent months.

-- I have more than 200 times photographed in the air mysterious orbs with stripes (something that is basically never observed in natural particles).
+- I have more than 300 times photographed in the air mysterious orbs with stripes (something that is basically never observed in natural particles).
 See here for examples.
 These often appear as thick straight stripes stretching from one side of an orb to another (what mathematicians call chords), as shown here, and often also appear as curved stripes, as shown here.
 There are also other types of stripes that appear in my photos of orbs.
 Sometimes the photos show some extremely distinctive patterns repeated in more than one photo (with several very distinctive patterns appearing between 5 and 10 or more times).
+I have classified more than 20 such repeating patterns.
 See here for some extremely dramatic examples (two of which you can see in the photos below).
 These striped orbs may appear in the sky or indoors.

 - When photographing pure, clean water drops falling against a dark background, I have more than 6 times photographed multiple orbs with small ring-like features, with the small ring typically taking up less than a fifteenth of the area of the orb.
 See here for examples.
 These photos show more than 40 orbs with such a feature.